-- the employee is required to remit any fees received to the employer, - the employee and the employer agree that the appointment to board arises out of the employee' employment, - the employer will continue pay the person for time spent on board activities (if these happen during work time), and - the employer recognises that the fees will form part of the employer's income for tax purposes.
+- the employee is required to remit any fees received to the employer, - the employee and the employer agree that the appointment to board arises out of the employee's employment, - the employer will continue pay the person for time spent on board activities (if these happen during work time), and - the employer recognises that the fees will form part of the employer's income for tax purposes.

-Then the employer can provide the invoice for the fees and where the employer is a company, then the payment of the fees is not a schedular payment.
+In these circumstances the Commissioner accepts that the employer can provide the invoice for board members fees.
+If the employer is a company, the payment of fees is not subject to withholding tax.